ZhuoliHuang/scPAFA/README.md

 <img src="https://github.com/ZhuoliHuang/scPAFA/assets/61071877/b8bdee9e-b98f-467a-b345-7ffb5acfbfd9" width="800" height="400">

-**Pathway input:** Download pathway information and generate pathway dictionary
+**Pathway input:** Download pathway information and generate a pathway dictionary

 The pathway input of scPAFA is a Python dictionary, each item with a pathway name as a key and a list of genes as values.